-- For most aspects of customer communications (particularly B-to-C), we are looking at a slow decline over the next five to ten years.
+For most aspects of customer communications (particularly B-to-C), we are decline over the next five to ten years.
 Corporations have been pushing their customers to turn off the snail mail for nearly three decades and most mailers have not topped 50% for their paper suppression or electronic adoption rate.
-Research from Keypoint Intelligence in 2021 reported that, of 364 companies surveyed, 63% provide printed bills and statements to their customers, and 31% of those provide only print2. - Even companies who are aggressively moving customers to online options struggle to maintain paperless rates as customers change their email addresses, mailboxes become full, or customers opt-out due to dissatisfaction with the platform.
+Research from Keypoint Intelligence in 2021 reported that, of 364 companies surveyed, 63% provide printed bills and statements to their customers, and 31% of those provide only print2.

+Even companies who are aggressively

+moving customers to online options struggle to maintain paperless rates as customers change their email addresses, mailboxes become full, or customers opt-out due to dissatisfaction with the platform.
 With five states passing independent privacy legislation in the past two years, changes will be required to systems used for managing customer consent and preference data.

-It is most common, for companies who outsource, to source both print and e-delivery from the same supplier.2
+It is most common, for companies who outsource, to source both print and e delivery from the same supplier.2 formatting for that client.

-- Securing new digital delivery business can be challenging.
-One of the most common reasons that a provider currently secures an e-presentment contract is that they also provide the print formatting for that client.
 The provider composes the print file and identifies the mailed and e-presented communications and then either archives both or returns files to the client for archiving.
-While this is not a hard and fast rule, it is the most common scenario with 67 percent of companies who outsource communications production reporting that they outsource both print and e-delivery to the same supplier.2 - When print is not part of the picture, corporations have many options to bring online services onto their own internal customer service platforms, or host with established third-party cloud platforms or consolidators.
+While this is not a hard and fast rule, it is the most common scenario with 67 percent of companies who outsource communications production reporting that they outsource both print and e-delivery to the same supplier.2

+• Securing new digital delivery business can be challenging.
+One of the most that a provider currently secures an e-presentment contract is that they also provide the print

+• When print is not part of the picture, corporations have many options to b onto their own internal customer service platforms, or host with established third-party cloud platforms or consolidators.
 Currently, the majority of companies, even those who outsource printing of customer communications, do not outsource their electronic delivery solutions.
 Keypoint Intelligence reported that 71 percent manage all (34 percent) or the majority of (37 percent) electronic delivery for transaction communications in-house2.
 An additional 21 percent have a balance of in-house and outsourced solutions.
 In total, 92 percent have the capability to manage electronic delivery in house2.
 This suggests that ditching the printing gear and investing in servers may not be the path to greater volume for small and even most midtier companies.